elinzer/elinzer/README.md

 Hi there, my name is El Linzer (they/them/theirs) and I recently made the best decision ever to become a software engineer!
 I love creating new applications and features, fixing bugs, and overall problem-solving.
 I care deeply about helping people, however I can!
 When I'm not accidentally (or purposefully) breaking my own projects, I enjoy reading, playing video games, and chatting with my cats.

 ### Currently Working On:
-I am currently improving my SoundCloud clone site (NotSoundCloud)
+I am currently improving my GoodCards project

 ### Languages and Tools:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)